XavierCLL/gfsDownload/README.md

 - Pressure and dewPoint on a area during the first month of 2015 on a specific extend: `python3 eraInterimDownload.py -c PRES,DPT -i 2015-01-01 -e 2015-02-01 -E xmin,ymax,xmax,ymin`

-### Five paramaters are optional:
+### Five parameters are optional:

 ####  `--Step <gfsDownload Step> (default 0)`

 The step of modeling.
-The step of itarate data over the days choosen! default is 0,6,12,18.
+The step of iterate data over the days chosen! default is 0,6,12,18.
 A list is possible for that parameter:
 `python3 GFSDownload.py -c TMP -i 2013-11-08 -e 2013-12-09 -E
 xmin,ymax,xmax,ymin -p 0,6`